factorial-io/tobey/README.md

 expected that the website is generally publicly available, and that the content is the same for all users.
 When HTTP basic auth is used by the website it must only be so in order to prevent early access.

+Per-run user agent strings are only used when visiting a website, they are not used, i.e. when forwarding results to a webhook.